TekkenOverlay/TekkenOverlay/README.md

 #### Fix #2

 Another reason you can get this error is because VC++ Redistributables installed on your machine.

-Install VC++ Redistributables 2015-2019 from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+Install VC++ Redistributables 2015-2022 from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads): x86 and x64 downloads.

 #### Fix #3